SkyLundy/FieldtypeFormSelect/README.md

 ## How To Use

+Install in ProcessWire as a module from the [ProcessWire directory](https://processwire.com/modules/fieldtype-form-select/).

+Or install with composer using `composer require firewire/fieldtype-form-select`.

 Ensure that FormBuilder is installed, then install this module.
 Create some forms.
 Create a Form Select field and then specify which forms you would like to appear in the field under the "Details" tab.
 The options to select which forms will appear in the select field are as follows:

 - All forms (default)